Adaminius/wheel_of_creation_tools/README.md

 random monster generation.
-It parses D&D monster statistics in the form of markdown, which is used on sites like [GM Binder](https://www.gmbinder.com/) and [the Homebrewery](https://homebrewery.naturalcrit.com/) to format statistics and abilities for non-player characters (NPCs) in official D&D books (***statblocks***).
+It parses D&D monster statistics in the form of markdown, which is used on sites like [GM Binder](https://www.gmbinder.com/) and [the Homebrewery](https://homebrewery.naturalcrit.com/) to format statistics and abilities for non-player characters (NPCs) in the style of official D&D books (***statblocks***).

 You can then add different ***tags*** of your choice or at random which modify these statblocks